UltimaScripts/PublicScriptLibrary/README.md

 # PublicScriptLibrary
-This Repo is a garbage heap of scripts for ClassisAssist I've found or wrote.
+This Repo is a garbage heap of scripts for ClassisAssist I've found, editted or wrote.

 None of it is polished, this is a dump.